layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 41.596n. a species of cassada which may be eat with safety, without expressing the juice; this the French call *Camagnoc*.
 Cultivated varieties of cassava are classed into two groups: sweet and bitter.
 Sweet cassava is not poisonous and can be eaten without the processing that bitter cassava requires.
 Although it is more dangerous to eat, bitter cassava historically has been cultivated more than sweet cassava, perhaps because it has a higher yield and because it makes a better flour.

-[plant] 41.596n.
+[people] 41.596n.
 A wholesome drink is prepared from this root by the Indians, Spaniards, and Portuguese, according to Pineda.
 There are reports from the colonial Caribbean of cassava being made into a drink called perino.
 Pineda is Francisco Núñez de Pineda y Bascuñá (1607-1680), author of *Cautiverio feliz y razón individual de las guerras dilatadas del reino de Chile* (finished 1672).

 [plant] 41.596n. one species of this plant which the Indians only use, and is by them called *Baccacoua*.
 Jean Antoine Bruletout de Préfontaine's *Maison rustique, à l'usage des habitans de la partie de la France équinoxiale connue sous le nom de Cayenne* (1763) also mentions a kind of cassava called Baccacoua that is consumed only by the Amerindians in Cayenne, a French colony on the northeastern coast of South America (now the name of the capital of French Guiana).